cobaltroad/hotfolder/README.md

 * `hotfolder_logger` This configures the logging mechanism for the class.

-### Metadata Class
+### Metadata Config

-The metadata class key allows the system to use common hotfolder infrastructure (as denoted by the ingest type) but use a different method of retrieving metadata.
+The metadata config key allows the system to use common hotfolder infrastructure (as denoted by the ingest type) but use a different method of retrieving metadata.
+An instance of a metadata class is created, passing in the config hash as options.
-There are two approaches to writing this class.
+There are two approaches to writing this block.

-One way is to simply write a class whose `initialize` accepts an instance of `Hotfolder::Hotfile` and sets `@gpms_ids`, `@name`, and `@folder_ids`.
-The class also has to define a `runner_object` method.

-Here is an example of the first approach:

-    class BasicMetadata
-      attr_accessor :source_folder

-      def initialize(file)
-        @name = file.basename
-        @source_folder = file.path.split('/').last
-      end

-      def runner_object
-        {
-          name: @name,
-          folder_ids: [14285]
-        }
-      end
-    end
+One is to omit the `class_name` key which tells the system to use the default class `Hotfolder::Hotmetadata`.
+This allows the config file to pass values `gpms_ids` and `folder_ids`.

 The other way is to use the base `Hotfolder::Hotmetadata` class as a parent.
-The only responsibility for the child class is to define an `on_initialize(file)` that takes an instance of `Hotfolder::Hotfile` as a parameter.
+The only responsibility for the child class is to define an `on_initialize(file, options={})` that takes an instance of `Hotfolder::Hotfile` as a parameter and optionally the rest of the metadata configuration block as well.
-Because the `runner_object` is already defined in the parent, the child class just has to set the instance variables `@gpms_ids` and `@folder_ids`.
-As this gem matures, more base functionality might be packed into this base class, which makes this method a bit more future-proof.
-That's the trade-off between this and the first method.

 Here is an example of this second approach: